 Living Room Rug Sizes

-For living rooms, the most common placement is front legs on the rug, while larger rooms suit all furniture fully on the rug.
-Popular sizes include 160x230 rugs, 200x300 rugs, and 240x330 rugs.
+In living rooms, the most common placement is with the front legs on the rug, while in larger rooms, all furniture is best kept on the rug.
+Popular sizes include 160x230, 200x300, and 240x330 rugs.

 Dining Room Rug Sizes

-Dining rugs should extend around 60–70 cm beyond the table edges so chairs remain on the rug when pulled out.
+Dining rugs should extend around 60–70 cm beyond the table edges so chairs reside on the rug when pulled out.
 For inspiration, browse our dining room rugs.

 Bedroom Rug Sizes

-Bedroom rugs should add warmth where your feet land.
+Bedroom rugs should add soft comfort where your feet land.
 A large rug under the bed creates a premium look, while side rugs work well in smaller rooms.
 See our bedroom rugs collection for comfortable options.

 Hallway Runner Rug Sizes

-A runner rug should leave a small border of visible flooring on each side and cover most of the hallway length without touching the walls.
+A runner rug should leave a small space around the visible flooring border on each side and cover most of the hallway length without touching the walls.
 Explore runner rugs for hallway-friendly sizes.

 Entryway Rug Sizes